 - Data is encrypted while in transit.
 Only you are able to read your data.

 New Relic One fetches and stores data that related to an application's performance.
 With Auto-telemetry with Pixie, a predefined subset of data persists outside of your cluster.
-This data is stored in Telemetry Data Platform, in the your selected region.
+This data is stored in our database, in your selected region.
 This data persists in order to give you long-term storage, alerting, correlation with additional data, and the ability to use advanced New Relic platform capabilities, such as anomaly detection.

 The persisted performance metrics include, but are not limited to: